marinabeshai/publicinterest/README.md

 - fund error :) w/ticker to industry mappying
 - frequency of difference --> list top 3 people.

+- i have to test all the code. especially utils!!!
+    2. add assertions
+    3. run then
+    4.comments

+- i have to test all the code. especially utils!!!
+    1. try and except
+    2. add assertions
+    3. run then
+    4.comments

 - traded on industries where they sit on committee!!!!